-This improvement is typically the construction of a new curb and gutter and sidewalk improvement.
-This will add new sidewalks where there presently is no sidewalkand complete gaps in sidewalks.
-This also potentially provides for bike lanes along designated routes.
+This improvement typically involves the construction of new curbs, gutters, and sidewalk enhancements.
+It aims to add new sidewalks where none currently exist and to complete gaps in existing sidewalks.
+Additionally, this improvement can potentially provide bike lanes along designated routes, enhancing safety and accessibility for pedestrians and cyclists.